ankschoubey/old-blog/_posts/2023-01-08-v1-continuous-delivery.md

 ### [The Case for Continuous Delivery](https://www.thoughtworks.com/en-in/insights/blog/case-continuous-delivery)

-- Highlights Advantages of Continuous Delivery

-> One of the main uses of continuous delivery is to ensure we are building functionality that really delivers the expected customer value
+> One of the main uses of continuous delivery is to **ensure we are building functionality that really delivers the expected customer value**

-> Second, continuous delivery reduces the risk of release and leads to more reliable and resilient systems.
+> Second, continuous delivery **reduces the risk of release and leads to more reliable and resilient systems**.

-> Implementing CD has second-order effects that reduce the costs of software development
+> Implementing CD has second-order effects that **reduce the costs of software development**

 When HP Laserjet Team Implemented CD they found:

-> Overall development costs reduced by ~40%
+- Overall development costs reduced by ~40%
-> Programs under development increased by ~140%
+- Programs under development increased by ~140%
-> Development costs per program reduced by 78%
+- Development costs per program reduced by 78%
-> Resources driving innovation increased by 5x
+- Resources driving innovation increased by 5x

 ### [Continuous delivery pipeline 101](https://www.atlassian.com/continuous-delivery/principles/pipeline)

 Describes different continuous delivery pipelines.
 CD needs a Repeatable reliable process

 ### **MUST READ**: [Continuous Delivery: Business Value, Benefits, Challenges & Metrics](https://www.atlassian.com/continuous-delivery/principles/business-value)